Cashmere kimono: the new cozy piece for winter

 -

-naturally regulates the temperature.
+naturally regulates temperature,

 -